 Acute Inpatient Care: CAHs offer general hospital services for illnesses and injuries, but are limited in the number of inpatient beds and average length of stay.

-Primary Care Services: These facilities provide routine and acute care for illnesses, injuries, and preventive care, acting as a vital local healthcare provider.
+Primary Care Services: These facilities provide routine and acute care for illnesses and injuries, as well as preventive care, serving as vital local healthcare providers.

 Outpatient Services: CAHs offer a range of outpatient services, including laboratory tests, radiology, and other diagnostic procedures.